matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 A high average lead time is a problem, but a high variance (or standard deviation) is a warning signal.

 If your team delivers one feature in two days, but the next one takes forty, your system isn't just slow, it's chaotic.
 This variance makes forecasting impossible.
-It's the single best indicator that your process is unpredictable and riddled with hidden blockers (like [Waiting](#waiting) for code reviews or environments).
+It's the single best indicator that your process is unpredictable and riddled with hidden waste (like [Waiting](#waiting) for code reviews or environments and [Transportation](#transportation) as work bounces between functions).
 A smooth flowing system has a tight, predictable Lead Time.

 #### Deployment Frequency